-The global front end distributes HTTP and HTTPS traffic to backends hosted on a variety of Google Cloud platforms, as well as external publicly accessible HTTP backends hosted in other cloud service providers (CSPs), or in on-premises environments connected over the internet via Google Cloud's premium network or via hybrid connectivity.
+The Global Front End distributes HTTP and HTTPS traffic to backends hosted on a variety of Google Cloud platforms, as well as external, publicly accessible HTTP backends hosted in other cloud service providers (CSPs), or in on-premises environments connected over the internet via Google Cloud's premium network or via hybrid connectivity.

-Hosting the backend in Google Cloud: When hosting the backends in Google Cloud, the options are Google Compute Engine VM instances, Google Kubernetes Engine pods, Google AppEngine, Cloud Run, or Cloud Storage buckets.
+Hosting the backend in Google Cloud: When hosting the backends in Google Cloud, the options are Compute Engine VM instances, GKE pods, App Engine, Cloud Run, or Cloud Storage buckets.
 These backends can be in a single or multiple Google Cloud regions.
 It is strongly recommended to have all the resources in the same project.

-Hosting the backend in non-Google Cloud location: When hosting the backends outside of Google Cloud, the connections can be over VPN or Cloud Interconnect for private connectivity using hybrid network endpoint group (hybrid NEG), or through external forwarding gateway for public connectivity using internet network endpoint group (internet NEG).
+Hosting the backend in non-Google Cloud location: When hosting the backends outside of Google Cloud, the connections can be over Cloud VPN or Cloud Interconnect for private connectivity using hybrid network endpoint groups (hybrid NEGs), or through external forwarding gateways for public connectivity using internet network endpoint groups (internet NEGs).
 When connecting over the internet, the backend will have to be exposed through an external IP and the traffic will be insecure.
 Hence it is recommended to use the hybrid NEG method to connect to the backend when the backend is not storage.